tuxfoo/lbry-seedit/README.md

 This script is intended to be used with the headless lbrynet client.

 # How do I use it?

+If you do not want the docker version, then you can just download the python script from seedit/core/lbrynet_home and set up a cron job for it.

-Make sure you have Docker and Docker-compose installed.
+Make sure you have make, Docker and Docker-compose installed.
 You can find directions on how to install them here:
 - [Install Docker](https://docs.docker.com/install/)
 - [Install docker-compose](https://docs.docker.com/compose/install/)

+Clone this repo to the partition where you plan to store all the hosting data.

 You will first need to build the docker image by running `docker-compose build` from the repo base directory.